Josephine Baker enters

 The French government statement announcing Josephine Baker's symbolic installation in the Pantheon (her bodily remains stay in Monaco, where she died) praise her as a “resistance fighter and indefatigable anti-racist.
 She was in all the struggles which joined together people of goodwill in France and throughout the world”.

 Yet it is not only her courage and her lifelong fight for justice that made Josephine Baker great.
-What you can see below is the magical quality that made her one of the most arresting and liberating artists of the twentieth century.
-She was someone who generated gigawatts of positive energy, to lighten up even the darkest of times, in a century that was so often plunged into darkness.
+What you can see, in the clips below, is the magical quality that made her one of the most arresting and liberating artists of the twentieth century.
+She was someone who generated gigawatts of positive energy, enough to lighten up even the darkest of times, in a century that was so often plunged into gloom.
 She helped to make sex and the body and the colour of her skin things to be celebrated, not to be buried beneath layers of fabric and deceit.

 PRINCESSE TAM TAM (1935) Director Edmond T Greville

 Josephine Baker was born Freda Josephine McDonald in1906, to Carrie McDonald, a domestic servant and - when the opportunities arose - a travelling entertainer in the racially-divided venues of the Mid-Western United States.
 Officially, Josephine's father was a musician, Eddie Carson.
 But, as an adult,

 she often said that her blood father was in fact white, probably her mother's German employer.

 The young Josephine listened to her maternal grandmother's descriptions of life as

 a slave, and experienced a harsh childhood of her own.
 Occasionally, she would be on the road, and even on stage, with Carrie and Eddie, but most of the time it was early to work in the master's house, then on to odd jobs around St Louis - sometimes earning extra cash by dancing in the streets.
 Her formal education was, at best, intermittent.